ibm-cloud-docs/billing-usage/billing-faq.md

 You can regularly review the list of account users and remove users who don't need access to the account.
 For more information, see [Removing users from an account](/docs/account?topic=account-remove).
 {: tip}

+## Can I use my Pay-As-You-Go account to create an enterprise?
+{: #paygo-enterprise}
+{: faq}

+Pay-As-You-Go accounts that sign up with a credit card on cloud.ibm.com can create an enterprise.
+Pay-As-You-Go accounts that sign up through {{site.data.keyword.cloud_notm}} Sales or Softlayer can't create an enterprise.